2026-05-15 19:06:26 | EST

 News Analysis

-The platform delivers financial news and analysis covering earnings performance and sector rotation.
+We provide consistent updates on equity markets, focusing on earnings performance and stock price trends.
 Traders in the fed funds futures market are now pricing in a potential interest rate hike from the Federal Reserve as soon as December, reversing previous expectations of further cuts.
 The shift comes after a recent surge in inflation data, suggesting the central bank may need to tighten policy again to contain price pressures.

 Live News